Steelers eye momentum as Seahawks face life without Wilson

 CARSON QUESTION

-Considering the unknown of having Smith under center for a full game, the Seahawks could use the boost of running back Chris Carson returning after missing last week with a neck issue.
+Considering the unknown of having Smith under center for a full game, the Seahawks could have used the boost of running back Chris Carson returning after missing last week with a neck issue.

+But that won’t be the case as Seattle ruled Carson out due to the neck problem and is considering a stint on injured reserve for the starting running back.

-Carson has yet to pop with a big game this season, partly due to a lack of attempts.
-Carson carried 16 times in Week 1 against Indianapolis and hasn’t gone over 13 carries in his past three appearances.
-Alex Collins is a proven, capable backup and ran for 47 yards on 15 carries against the Rams but he’s not Carson, who had 87 yards of total offense in Seattle’s 28-26 victory at Heinz Field in 2019.
+Alex Collins is a proven, capable backup and will get his second straight start.
+Collins ran for 47 yards on 15 carries against the Rams but he’s not Carson, who had 87 yards of total offense in Seattle’s 28-26 victory at Heinz Field in 2019.

 REPLACING JUJU